MapTopographic map of the Palm Wash area

 South Fork of Palm Wash

-- this runs alongside S22 for a mile or so, either side of the Calcite Mine trailhead.
+The South Fork of Palm Wash runs alongside S22 for a few miles, either side of the Calcite Mine trailhead.
 The road follows the top of a narrowish ridge and offers great views of many square miles of badlands and canyons to the north.
 There is a small carpark next to the start of the trail and another a short distance west, overlooking the valley which at this point is broad and open.
 The interesting part of the canyon is reached after walking upstream along the level sandy floor for about half a mile - a fallen slab of rock creating a natural bridge marks the point where the walls become vertical, although the true narrows are found after another 20 minutes walking and extend for a few hundred yards.
 The rocks are composed of various similarly textured coarse sandstone layers, pale brown in color, some of which have a knobbly appearance due to embedded pebbles.
 There are no obstructions in the canyon, which opens out to a wider section still with sheer walls and angled, dusty, weathered strata, that enclose a streamway filled with large boulders and sandy patches.
-Several branches fork off on both sides, while the main canyon eventually ends beneath a dryfall of about 10 meters.
+Several branches fork off on both sides, while the main canyon eventually ends beneath a dryfall of about 30 feet.